 Fact Check Everything

-There is a lot of misinformation out there about what is going on in the world or in your area, and before you share that post, reply, or create a post on that topic, be sure to fact check everything.
+There is a lot of misinformation out there about what is going on in the world or in your area.
+Before you share that post, reply, or create a post on that topic, be sure to fact check everything.
 You do not want to give your customers the wrong information to put anyone in danger or hurt your reputation.
 Map out your crisis management strategy and ensure all facts are correct before sharing anything with your customers and followers.

 Check 1-2, Testing, Testing